My Approach

 Together we will consider the often deep underlying issues that manifest in problems today and explore new ways of understanding both the self and these problems with the goal of sustainable and life-long change.

 I am dedicated to staying up to date on the latest evidence-based approaches in counselling psychology and psychotherapy.
-I have spent many years studying a range of treatment approaches including Accelerated Experiential Dynamic Psychotherapy (AEDP), Attachment Theory, Eye Movement Desensitization and Reprocessing (EMDR), The Neufeld Method, Interpersonal Neurobiology and Mindfulness and Safe Sound Protocol.
+I have spent many years studying a range of treatment approaches including Accelerated Experiential Dynamic Psychotherapy (AEDP), Attachment Theory, Eye Movement Desensitization and Reprocessing (EMDR), The Neufeld Method, Interpersonal Neurobiology and Mindfulness.
 I have adopted a trauma informed theoretical framework which is relational, experiential and emotionally focused.

 My practice is rooted in my core approach of Accelerative Experiential Dynamic Psychotherapy (AEDP).
 I will often blend in Eye Movement Desensitization and Reprocessing (EMDR), Emotionally Focused Therapy (EFT) and Gottman Couples Therapy.